DAILY DISCIPLINE #82

 Day 9- He is calling her to a Heavenly elevation - not to depart from Lebanon, but a coming with Him into a spiritual outlook represented by Lebanon and the 3 peaks.
 First, He wants her to see things from the top - from God's point of view, which is truth (Amana).
 Then she is to see the conflict of sin and righteousness.
 Although evil is at hand she has the armor of God (Senir) and the sword of the Spirit.
 Finally, from Hermon (meaning destruction) she can see the destruction of Satan and God's victory over sin and death.

-Day 11- From these heights the king overflows with yet another description of his bride - but this time stating through comparisons and similarities what she is to him personally.
+Day 11- From these heights, the king overflows with yet another description of his bride - but this time stating through comparisons and similes what she is to him personally.
 His heart had been stolen by her trusting eyes, and by the work of the Holy Spirit in her that made her life fragrant, and sweet for Himself and others.
 His heart was satisfied.

 Song of Solomon 4:9-11